 Price is an undeniable factor when buying green tea K-cups.
 Tea bags are usually very inexpensive.
 You can get a box of 100 for a few bucks.
 As we noted, if you buy a blend you don’t like, you’re stuck with a lot of tea bags that’ll never get used.
 We also have to point out that no matter how good a coffee machine you have, manual steeping will always produce the highest quality results.
 Be aware of this so that you don’t break your budget trying to get the best possible K-cup green tea imaginable.

-If you read our reviews, you already know that our top recommendation for green tea K-cups is Lipton’s chamomile-mint green tea blend.
+To review, our top recommendation for green tea K-cups is Lipton’s chamomile-mint green tea blend.
 It’s just fantastic, hot or cold.
 If you’re looking for an authentic pure green tea experience, you might want to go with the Celestial Seasonings K-cup.
 It is quite expensive, but it’s also the best raw green tea experience we found.
 Cha4TEA has a great budget option.
-It’s not as good as the other two, but it’s good for its price.
-Twinings also offers a decent green tea, but it’s expensive enough that we think you’re just paying for the brand name.
-As for VitaCup, our suggestion is that you brew a cup of it, and then use it to put out the fire started by burning up your money buying it.
+It’s not as flavorful as the other two, but it’s good for its price.

 Table of Contents